JuliaPerf/LIKWID.jl/docs/src/examples/dynamic_pinning.md

 Julia threads to specific cores.

 !!! note
+    Instead of LIKWID's pinning features, we strongly recommend to use [ThreadPinning.jl](https://github.com/carstenbauer.eu/ThreadPinning.jl) to pin Julia threads to cores!

+!!! note
     Note that Julia implements task-based multithreading where `N` tasks get mapped onto `M` OS threads (M:N hybrid threading).
     We will pin the Julia (p)threads and not the tasks.